Bradford Gray Telford

-Bradford Gray Telford (born 1968 El Paso, Texas) is an American poet, translator,and a hero.
+Bradford Gray Telford (born 1968 El Paso, Texas) is an American poet and translator.

 He was educated at Princeton University, Columbia University, and University of Houston, with a PhD.

 He is a Houston Writing Fellow at the University of Houston.

 His work has appeared in Agni, BOMB, Bloom, Eclipse, Epicenter, Laurel Review, Lyric Review, McSweeney's, Pleiades, Ploughshares, Phantasmagoria, Diner, and American Literary Review, Yale Review, and Hayden's Ferry Review.

 He was Poetry Editor for Gulf Coast: A Journal of Literature and Fine Art.